 Andrew Currie is a partner in the Venable's Bankruptcy and Creditors’ Rights Group, which was named among the top five bankruptcy groups in the nation by Bankruptcy Law360 in 2010. … Read More

-Rick Rosenbloom is the founding and Managing Partner of Fuel Break Partners, a Connecticut-based special situations investment and advisory firm.
-Rick has over 20 years of distressed investment, restructuring, M&A and operational… Read More
+Rick Rosenbloom is the founding Partner of Fuel Break Capital Partners, LLC, a national special situations investment and advisory firm.
+Rick has over 25 years of debt capital markets advisory,… Read More

 Todd is a results-driven business executive specializing in developing and implementing financial and operational restructurings for distressed companies.
 He specializes in turning around underperforming companies by providing interim management services… Read More